dhis2-chap/epidemiar_example_model/README.md

 # epidemiar
+For now there are some chaotic notes first here, the more structured README starts from the section "Explaing what I have done".

 ## Potential issues
 * It requires weekly data, both for case count and enviromental data, maybe even daily for enviromental
-* Data must be supplied seperately, should be fine
+* Data must be supplied seperately as they have different resolutions, should be fine.
+Could also have them in the same, but will create some data wrangling issues.
 * Not sure if the docker image can install epidemiar, custom install comand
 * Also not sure if we can have training data and historic data differ as it assumes future data starts imidieatly after training, I think.
 * Also seems like epidemiar estimates the future climate data internally, not sure if it can be supplied from the user.
-If so, it could be challenging to compare the model performance with other methods as they use different future data. (maybe okay?)
-* I think they use cases per 1000, and not just total cases per region.
-They also use the population I believe, and account for population increase for predictions.
-Can choose incidence or cases in this argument report_settings$report_value_type, was unable to do it, works now.
-* Also, seems like they model two types of malaria?not sure if that is a problem.
-I believe they make different models for each of them as they prefer different eniviroments and one is more deadly than the other.

 ## Data format
 Mean or sum is the method used to get weakly data from daily data, some are additive while some are averages.
 Report_lable is purely used as a plotting label.